 Online corner judge tests

-From March 2018 onward all volunteer corner judges must have passed the online corner judge’s test in advance of entry as a judge into BSTF events.
-The tests are free and straightforward providing you are familiar with the competition rules.
+From March 2018 onward all volunteer corner judges must have passed the online corner judge’s test – achieving 70% or more – in advance of their entry into BSTF events.
+The tests are free of charge and straightforward providing you are familiar with the competition rules.
 Please plan well ahead and have an excess of potential corner judges and coaches complete the test as far in advance of tournaments as possible.
-Instructions to access your online exam keys will be provided by email.
+Instructions to access your online exams will be provided by email.

 All officials are kindly directed to complete the online BSTF Official’s Application Form to put themselves forward as an official/ referee (please contact us for more details).
 Officials must be available for the full duration that day’s events, including attendance of the briefing session(s) listed in the itinerary.
 Officials attire is sport shoes, black trousers, white shirt, dark tie and optional blazer.
 All officials hereby confirm they have appropriate training and experience, have up to date knowledge of the competition rules for their chosen discipline(s), are fit and able to officiate, and agree to act under the direction of the organising committee and their delegates with professionalism and good sportsmanship throughout the event.

 Spectators are welcome at no charge, but must stay in the spectator areas only and not enter the competition areas or official’s areas.

 No under 18s may compete in BSTF events.
 Any under 18s attending the event must be accompanied by a parent or guardian throughout; teams are responsible for making these arrangements for children attending with them or one of their members or affiliates.